CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/bulk-changes-on-bills-of-materials/bom-to-mor-update.md

 ![Bulk Changes on Bills of Materials](./media/bulk-changes-of-bom/bom-to-mor-udf.png)

 Click the Update button in the Bill of Materials form.
-Now the status of the related MOR Update is available in the MOR Update Status UDF:
+The status of the update will be reflected in the MOR Update Status Field:

-**Processing** – While updating (the time of processing depends on the data structure and volume).
+- **Processing**: While updating (the time of processing depends on the data structure and volume).

-**Success** or **Failure** – The result of the update.
+- **Success**: Update completed successfully.
+- **Failure** – Update encountered an issue.

+---